evangowan/paleo_sea_level/readme.md

 When I started doing GIA modelling, there was no publicly available repository of sea level data that could be easily used for analysis.
 As a result, it was necessary to create something.
 During my PHD in 2013/2014, I created a bunch of scripts to compare sea level data from western Canada with an ice sheet reconstruction I made.
 This was done in a very chaotic and disorganized way, which was fine for when I was looking at a small area.
 In 2018-2020, I started working on a global reconstruction, and the demands for me to "show my work" in a model-data comparison forced me to create a more organized structure.
 This led me to create scripts to create reports that contain these plots.

 This was still done in a very tedious way.
 In 2022, I decided to rewrite the plotting scripts.
 This allowed me to move away from the clumsy Fortran files I created in my PHD.
 The updates significantly reduced the time it takes to add data, as I no longer had to manually set up the plot map, nor do I have to create separate folders for different time periods.
+From version 2.0, released in April 2023, I decided to call this repository the Global Archive of Paleo Sea Level Indicators and Proxies (GAPSLIP).

 Acknowledgements
 -------------